guillemontecinos/itp_fall_2018_open_source_studio/final_project/translating.md

 **Yml files can break the page compilation** process under syntax issues as double quotes within the text.
 Each YAML handler must be written as `color-rgb-title: "Color RGB"`, which means that the handler `color-rgb-title` has assigned the content `"Color RGB"` in the current language .yml file.

 In some cases, the text translated from the original .hbs file (written in HTML) included double quotes used for highlight some idea.
-In those cases I didn't use the scape command `\` before the quotes, which was interpreted by the compiler as there was a syntax error due the handler finished more the one time.
+In those cases remember to use the scape command `\` before the quotes, otherwise your compiler will interpret it as a syntax error due the handler finished more the one time.

 ### Translation of Reference
 * The reference works a bit differently.
 The pages are built in English based on the inline documentation in the source code.
 They are then swapped out using [JS on the front-end](https://github.com/processing/p5.js-website/blob/master/dist/reference/index.html#L130).